waspinator/deep-learning-explorer/mask-rcnn/README.md

 It contains a Jupyter Notebook for training a model and detecting objects.

-Start the environment by `cd`ing into this directory and running
+Start the environment by `cd`ing into the `docker` directory and running

     docker-compose up